Notification to Students of Rights under FERPA

 - The right to provide written consent before the College discloses personally identifiable information from your education records, except to the extent that FERPA authorizes disclosure without consent.
 While it is the policy of Dickinson College to deal only with the student on matters addressed within the education record, the College reserves the right to advise others of information within a student’s education record without the student’s consent to the fullest extent provided by FERPA.

-- A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the College.
+- A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill professional responsibilities for the College.

 - Upon request, the College also discloses education records without consent to officials of another school in which you seek or intend to enroll.